Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 **2. Wait 10 minutes and try again.**
 If the first option doesn't work. just try waiting 10 minutes.
 The packages take some time, after they have been deployed, to actually be available.

+## Legal Information

+Copyright (c) 2020 Ed-Fi Alliance, LLC and contributors.

+Licensed under the [Apache License, Version 2.0](../../LICENSE) (the "License").

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+See [NOTICES](../../NOTICES.md) for additional copyright and license notifications.